LuseroNajera/Salesforce-Projects/Programs, Sites and Volunteers Dashboard.md

      3.Using Data wizard to insert records into the custom object.

      4.Once it says that all records have uploaded, then create reports.
-         - If none or a few records were uploaded, then find where a error occured.
+         - If none or a few records were uploaded, then find where an error occured.

 After creating all reports I believe I needed, then I created a dashboard.